-The following procedure shall be followed in the settlement of the claim of a minor whether by way of compromise, covenant not to sue, or stipulated judgment ("minor's compromise").
-A petition for court approval of a compromise, or of a covenant not to sue or enforce judgement on, a minor's disputed claim, or for compromise or settlement of a pending actionor proceeding to which a minor is a party, must be filed consistent with requirements fof the California Rules of Court (Rule 7.950, or Rule 7.950.5)
+The following procedure shall be followed in the settlement of the claim of a minor whether by way of compromise, covenant not to sue, or stipulated judgment ("minor's compromise"), A petition for court approval of a compromise, or of a covenant not to sue or enforce judgement on, a minor's disputed claim, or for compromise or settlement of a pending actionor proceeding to which a minor is a party, must be filed consistent with requirements fof the California Rules of Court (Rule 7.950, or Rule 7.950.5)

-(a) Requests for approval of minor's compromise shall be heard on the Probate Calendar.

-(b) The presence of the minor, the parent or guardian of the minor and counsel shall be required unless excused by the Court.

-(c) As prescribed by Probate Code § 3601, the Court shall award "reasonable attorney's fees."
-In making such an award, the Court shall consider the factors specified in California case law (See Niederer v.
+- (a) Requests for approval of minor's compromise shall be heard on the Probate Calendar. - (b) The presence of the minor, the parent or guardian of the minor and counsel shall be required unless excused by the Court. - (c) Current medical reports, if the matter is applicable to the physical condition of the minor, giving a diagnosis and prognosis of the minor's condition shall be attached to the petition. - (cet) As prescribed by Probate Code § 3601, the Court shall award "reasonable attorney's fees."
+In making such an award, the Court shall willshall consider the factors specified in California case law (See Niederer v.
 Ferriera (1987) 189 CA3d 1485; Witkin's California Procedure Volume 1, page 286, § 226).
-As a general guideline, claims for attorney's fees that exceed 25% of the net proceeds of the minor's compromise must be supported by a strong showing of reasonableness.

-(d) The Court shall award reasonable attorneys fees on a case by case basis, considering the factors listed in the California Rules of Court, Rule 7.955 (Adopted, Effective January 1, 2002; Amended, effective July 1, 2024)
+As a general guideline, claims for attorney's fees that exceed 25% of the net proceeds of the minor's compromise must be supported by a strong showing of reasonableness. - (d) The Court shall award reasonable attorneys fees on a case by case basis, considering the factors listed in the California Rules of Court, Rule 7.955 (Adopted, Effective January 1, 2002; Amended, effective July 1, 2024)